SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Many applicants underestimate the importance of consistent treatment.
 Irregular doctor visits suggest your condition isn’t disabling, regardless of actual limitations.
 The SSA also denies applications when applicants continue working above substantial gainful activity thresholds, currently $1,550 monthly for non-blind individuals.

 Technical errors create unnecessary delays.
 Missing signatures, incomplete work history, or inconsistent dates between forms trigger requests for clarification.
 Each delay extends your waiting period for benefits, sometimes by months.
-Professional representation eliminates these technical mistakes while ensuring your medical evidence meets SSA standards.
+Professional representation may help reduce technical errors and assist with organizing medical evidence in line with SSA standards.

 Why Representation Matters